vanilophp/docs/cart.md

 - Only create carts in the db if it's necessary (ie. don't pollute DB with a cart for every single visitor/hit)
 - Provide a straightforward API

+> The reason for CartManager being present, and being above the Cart ActiveRecord is to avoid creating
+> millions of empty carts (for every new session, even for bots).
+>
+> Using the cart manager can be omitted, just use the `Vanilo\Cart\Models\Cart` instead of the Cart facade.

 ### Checking Whether A Cart Exists

 As written above, the cart manager only creates a cart entry (db) if